AyazRahman504/Weather-and-Air-Quality-Dashboard/README.md

 Every morning, millions of people ask the same three questions: *Will it rain today?
 Is the air safe to breathe?
 Should I carry an umbrella or sunscreen?* Usually, answering that means bouncing between a weather app, a pollution tracker, and a news alert — three tabs for one decision.

 This project set out to close that gap.
 Built in **Power BI**, the dashboard brings together **live weather conditions, a 7-day forecast, air quality readings, and rain probability** into a single, story-driven view — for **six major cities across Bangladesh**: Dhaka, Chittagong, Rajshahi, Barisal, Khulna, and Rangpur.
-It leverages live data from [WeatherAPI](https://www.weatherapi.com/) to deliver actionable insights into:
+Here real-time data is used from [WeatherAPI](https://www.weatherapi.com/) to deliver actionable insights into:
 - **Current weather metrics**: temperature, humidity, wind speed, UV index, visibility, and atmospheric pressure.
 - **7-day forecast trends**: dynamically displayed starting from the next day relative to the current date.
 - **Sun cycle information**: sunrise and sunset timings for local planning.